 - Prehistoric sculpture at Abri du Cap Blanc

 - The cave system and cave paintings at Grotte du Grand Roc.

 Several of the caves along the Vézère valley are designated as National Monuments (four out of 85 national monuments in France are in this valley!):

 - Abri de Cap Blanc

 - Cave of Font-de-Gaume

-- Grotte des Combarelles, Gisement de la Ferrassie, Gisement de la Micoque, Abri du Poisson, Grotte de Teyjat and Gisement du Moustier) are listed together as the decorated caves of the Vézère valley
+- the sites of Grotte des Combarelles, Gisement de la Ferrassie, Gisement de la Micoque, Abri du Poisson, Grotte de Teyjat and Gisement du Moustier are listed together among the decorated caves of the Vézère valley.